harrewarre/harrewijnen-net/src/wwwroot/content/polestar2-soc-api.md

 }
 ---

-# Polestar 2 battery state 'API'
+# Polestar 2 battery state API

 Polestar (the car manufaturer) offers an app to control (a very limited) set of features of their cars remoteley (locks, and climate) and can display the state of the battery in % remaining.
 It's nice to have but the app isn't all that great and sometimes takes very long to show up-to-date information.